lupyuen/nuttx-star64/README.md

   -trace "*"
 ```

+In the QEMU Command above we loaded the Initial RAM Disk `initrd`.

-Address of the Initial RAM Disk appears in the Trace Log:
+To discover the RAM Address of the Initial RAM Disk, we check the QEMU Trace Log:

 ```text
 resettablloader_write_rom nuttx